Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 before the indictment was drawn, the

-case prepared and the subpcenas issued,
+case prepared and the subpenas issued,

-he charged and received but $5.
+he charged and received but $3.
 Hedid

-this to encounarage the settlement of
+"this to encouarage the settlement of

-petty and unimportant cases, and thus
+petty and unimportant cases, and thus |

 save to the defenda ts and prosecutors